pyscripter/pyscripter/Help/source/chatwindow.md

 You can also spell check the prompt by using the prompt context menu.

-To submit your request, press *Ctrl+Enter* or click on the chat icon on the right of the question.
+To submit your request, press `Enter` or click on the chat icon on the right of the question.
+To add a new line to the prompt editor press `Shift+Enter`.

 ---